Music Lessons with Bryan Tysl

 Readiness/Preparation

-Splitting Lessons into 2 Days/Week: Younger beginners who are just approaching readiness for lessons may be asked to enroll in 2 lessons per week at the same tuition rate as they would pay for the combined time slot once per week (e.g. they may take 2 30-minute lessons per week at the $180/month rate for a single 60-minute lesson).
+Splitting Lessons into 2 Days/Week: Younger beginners who are just approaching readiness for lessons may be asked to enroll in 2 lessons per week at the same tuition rate as they would pay for the combined time slot once per week (e.g. they may take 2 30-minute lessons per week at the rate for a single 60-minute lesson).

-Fingernail Lengths: The student must keep their nails at an appropriate length (not so long as to impede playing).
 If at all possible, make sure that young students take care of all bathroom needs before the lesson.

 Miscellaneous Considerations

-When virtual studio recitals are scheduled, I will ask families to sign a media release form for any photos/screencaps to be placed on the studio website (or videos taken by family members that may incidentally include other studio members).
+When studio recitals are scheduled, I will ask families to sign a media release form for any photos/screencaps to be placed on the studio website (or videos taken by family members that may incidentally include other studio members).
 If you’d rather not have your child’s picture or video on the website I will make sure to crop out/blur that child’s likeness in any photos.

 If a student needs to withdraw permanently from lessons, please notify me at least one week in advance (that is: at the last lesson the student will have taken with me).